 It's official.
 Word's out about just how well display banners can work for your business at trade shows.
 Not only are they practical, versatile and reusable, but they have a knack of drawing the crowds to your stand - if you use them in the best way.

-So your next question must be - how can I put my banners to best use when planning trade show stand?
+So your next question must be - how to get the best out of your trade show banner?
+We're here to help...

 A strategy for your Trade Show stand

 There are three main areas we need to look at when preparing a strategy for using display banners at a trade show or exhibition.
 What type of banner will suit the purpose; where should we put it to get noticed; how easily can we get the banner, along with the rest of the equipment, to and from the venue?

 If you've ever bothered to look online for a banner you'll find an abundance of choices.
 Not only do they vary in size and shape, but also in structure and types of material used.
 So how do you choose the right one for your trade show stand?

 Think about the purpose of the banner.
 Do you need it to direct people to your display, or to advertise key information about your product or service?
 Or maybe you just want it to serve as a pretty backdrop?
 Once you have a key objective in mind for the banner to perform, then it will become apparent what size, makeup and design of banner you will need.

 For guidance on what types of stand are available take a peek at the Eazy Print repertoire.

 2. Think about who will be viewing your display.
 Will your audience be made up of a particular demographic group?
 Families for example or maybe predominantly females or perhaps just corporate representatives?
 When you are clear what you are advertising and to whom, it will be easier to come up with the design of your display banner.
 Remember you need to create something simple; catchy; colourful; clear.
 Make sure that images are impressive and of high quality and that text is kept to a minimum.
 Be concise in the wording you choose and use plenty of action verbs to motivate.